bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 |h2| Implementation Details |h2e|

-There were three main parts to my toy implementation: the ANS algorithm, a variational autoencoder, and the Bits Back algorithm.
+There were three main parts to my toy implementation: the ANS algorithm, a variational autoencoder, and the Bits-Back algorithm.
 Below are some details on each.
 You can find the code I used here on my `Github <https://github.com/bjlkeng/sandbox/tree/master/bitsback>`__.

-**ANS**: The implementation I used was almost identical to the toy implementation I used from my `previous post on ANS <link://slug/lossless-compression-with-asymmetric-numeral-systems>`__ (which I wrote while travelling down the rabbit hole to understand the Bits Back algorithm).
+**ANS**: The implementation I used was almost identical to the toy implementation I used from my `previous post on ANS <link://slug/lossless-compression-with-asymmetric-numeral-systems>`__ (which I wrote while travelling down the rabbit hole to understand the Bits-Back algorithm).
 That post has some details on the toy implementation that I used for it.
 These are notes for the incremental changes I made:

 * I had to fix some slow parts of my implementation or else my experiments would have taken forever.
 For example, I was calculating the CDF in a slow way using native Python data structures.
 Switching to Numpy `cusum` fixed some of that.
-Additionally, I had to make sure that all my arrays were in numypy objects and not slow native Python lists.
+Additionally, I had to make sure that all my arrays were in Numpy objects and not slow native Python lists.
 * As part of the algorithm, you have to calculate very big numbers that could exceed 64 bits (especially with an alphabet size of 256 and renormalization